Risk Bounds for CART Classifiers under a Margin Condition: Risk Bounds

 \section{Risk Bounds}

-This section is devoted to the results obtained on the performance of the CART classifiers for both methods M1 and M2.
-We shall first present a general theorem, then give more precise results on the last two parts of the algorithm, which are the pruning procedure and the final selection by test sample.\\
+This section is devoted to the results obtained on the performance of the CART classifiers for both M1 and M2 methods.
+These performance are regarded from the risk viewpoint presented in paragraph \ref{subsec:classif}, where classifiers are considered as estimators of the Bayes classifier $f^*$.
+The risk of the classifier $\ef$ provided by the CART algorithm is compared to those of the collection $\left(\eft{T}\right)_{T\< T_{max}}$ conditionally on the construction of $T_{max}$.\\ We shall first present a general theorem, then give more precise results about the last two parts of the algorithm, which are the pruning algorithm and the final selection by test sample.

-\ni Assume that the following margin assumption is fulfilled: there exists some absolute constant $h\in ]0;1[$ such that, for every classifier $f$,